flashxio/FlashX-doc/pages/FlashX-Quick-Start-Guide.md

 to create multivariant normal distribution.
 As shown [here](https://github.com/flashxio/FlashR-learn/commit/7143368ecfd8426cdb2197ffa1b2226fd435a024?diff=split), we only need to modify two small places to run the function in FlashR.
 We use this function to create 10 distributions with different means and combine them to construct a dataset under a mixture of Gaussian distributions.

-In the last line, we run k-means on the dataset to cluster data points into 10 clusters.
+We run k-means on the dataset to cluster data points into 10 clusters. `fm.kmeans` outputs a vector, each of whose elements indicates the cluster id of a data point.
+We run `fm.table` to count the number of data points in each cluster.

 ```R
 mvrnorm <-